JanRland/SkinScreening/README.md

 | AlexNet | 0.723 | 0.724 | 0.549 |

-Three different evaluation measures were used to analyse the final result.
+Three different evaluation metrices were used to analyse the final result.
 This avoids any manipulation by the applied augmentation/upsampling techniques.

 # Getting started
 The augmented data can be generated using the Preprocessing.py script in the src folder.
 The training routine is defined by the Training.py script in the src folder.
-The weights of the resulting DenseNet201 is saved in the result folder.
+The weights of the resulting DenseNet169 is saved in the result folder.
 In order to use

 ## Requirements
 The python scripts were tested with following packages and versions:

-   * torch
+   * torch 2.1.0
-   * torchvision
+   * torchvision 0.16.0
-   * PIL
+   * PIL 9.4.0
-   * imblearn
+   * imblearn 0.11.0
-   * sklearn
+   * sklearn 1.2.2
-   * torch.utils.data
-   * pandas
+   * pandas 2.0.3
-   * numpy
+   * numpy 1.26.0

 # Publications